DarraghReid/just_jokes/README.md

         Black is the main contrasting colour throughout the site.
 It tames the vibrancy of the orange/yellow and makes a good colour for headings and navigations elements.

-        A slightly dulled white was used for the card elements, inut elements and in buttons.
+        A slightly dulled white was used for the card elements, input elements and in buttons.

         I used [coolers.co](https://coolors.co/) as a starting off point for choosing the colours